 Evidence shows a motivated, included and valued workforce helps deliver high quality patient care, increased patient satisfaction and better patient safety; it also leads to more innovative and efficient organisations.

-Since 2015, the six south-east London CCGs; Bexley, Bromley, Greenwich, Lambeth, Lewisham and Southwark have used the WRES to understand differences in the experience of their workforces and put in place actions to reduce these differences.
+Since 2015, the south-east London CCG has used the WRES to understand differences in the experience of their workforces and put in place actions to reduce these differences.

-This is SEL CCG’s first WRES report that analyses data from all six CCGs (as they were then) for the financial year April 2019-March 2020, providing a baseline against which to measure future progress.
-One of the benefits of merging is we are increasingly able to share learnings across the boroughs and in doing this hope to ‘level up’ where there is an opportunity, as well as throw collective weight behind addressing some of the embedded equalities issues this data identifies.
+This is SEL CCG’s second WRES report that analyses data from all six predecessor CCGs for the financial year April 2020-March 2021.
+One of the benefits of our recent merger is that we have been able to share learnings across the boroughs and in doing this hope to ‘level up’ where there is an opportunity, as well as throw collective weight behind addressing some of the embedded equalities issues this data identifies.
+Overall BAME staff representation has increased from 33% to 36% of staff since the last report.

-For more information please contact the report author: Valerie Richards, Equality, Diversity & Inclusion Manager, NEL Commissioning Support Unit firstname.lastname@example.org or Annie Gardner, Head of Equality and Patient Experience, SEL CCG email@example.com
+For more information please contact Annie Gardner, Head of Equality and Patient Experience, SEL CCG firstname.lastname@example.org